-While we don’t sell projectors or recommend specific models, we have several tips to help you find a good one.
+While we don’t sell projectors, we have several tips to help you find a good one.
 Keep in mind these five things: resolution, brightness, throw distance, brand reputation and extras (like wireless connectivity) that factor into convenient use.

 1. PICK THE RIGHT RESOLUTION